Starship Entertainment: 2013–present: Expansion and subsidiary labels

-In 2013, Starship announced its first subsidiary label "Starship X", which rapper Mad Clown was signed under.

-On December 18, 70% of the label's shares was acquired by its distributor LOEN Entertainment (renamed to Kakao M in 2018 and predecessor of Kakao Entertainment), making it an independent subsidiary of the latter.
+In 2013, Starship launched its first subsidiary label "Starship X", with rapper Mad Clown being its first signed artist.
+On December 18, 70% of the label's shares were acquired by its distributor LOEN Entertainment (renamed to Kakao M in 2018 and predecessor of Kakao Entertainment), making it an independent subsidiary of the latter.
 As of 2022, Kakao Entertainment is still the largest shareholder of the label, holding a 59.73% stake.

-Starship signed singer Jeong Se-woon, following his appearance on K-pop Star 3 in July 2014.

-In December, Starship partnered with Mnet to produce the survival show No.Mercy, from which they formed their second boy group Monsta X, with the seven winners of the show, debuted in 2015, and promoted as a hip hop boy group.
+In July 2014, Starship signed singer Jeong Se-woon, following his appearance on K-pop Star 3.
+In December, Starship formed its second boy group Monsta X through the Mnet's survival show No.Mercy, with the seven winners of the show, debuted in 2015, and promoted as a hip hop boy group.

 In April 2015, Starship signed a mutual management contract with the Chinese label Yuehua Entertainment.
-In December, they jointly debuted a new girl group Cosmic Girls, also known as WJSN, aimed at appealing to both South Korean and Chinese audiences.

-In May 2015, Starship acquired 100% of King Kong Entertainment's shares in a strategic partnership alliance.
+In December, they jointly formed a new girl group Cosmic Girls, also known as WJSN, debuted in 2016, and aimed at appealing to both South Korean and Chinese audiences.
+In May, Starship acquired all of King Kong Entertainment's shares in a strategic partnership alliance.
 In January 2017, Starship and King Kong registered their merger.
-The agencies mutually agreed to use the name Starship Entertainment while the division that manages the actors would operate under the label "King Kong by Starship".
+The agencies mutually agreed to use the name of Starship Entertainment, while the division that manages the actors would operate under the label "King Kong by Starship".

 In 2017, Starship launched another subsidiary label House of Music, which focused was on recruiting smaller, independent artists, with MoonMoon being the first artist signed under the label.
 In November 2018, Starship renamed the label "Highline Entertainment".

-In 2017, the label's first girl group Sistar disbanded, with members Dasom and Soyou remaining under Starship.
+In June, its first girl group Sistar disbanded, with members Dasom and Soyou remaining under Starship.

-In 2019, their first boy group Boyfriend disbanded.
+In May 2019, its first boy group Boyfriend disbanded.
 In December, Starship acquired the performance production company Shownote at 100% stake.
-It was established in 2005 and accumulated experience in producing live entertainment in various fields such as musicals, concerts, plays, showcases, children's performances, exhibitions, and fan meetings.
+It was established in 2005, which has an accumulated experience in producing live entertainment in various fields including musicals, concerts, plays, showcases, children's performances, exhibitions, and fan meetings.

-In 2020, Starship began expanding Highline, which currently houses artists such as Wonho, Yoo Seung-woo, and DJ Soda.

-On April 14, Starship debuted their new boy group Cravity.
+In 2020, Starship began expanding Highline, with signed artists such as Wonho, Yoo Seung-woo, and DJ Soda.
+On April 14, Starship debuted its new boy group Cravity.
 In August, Starship won the Korea Creative Content Agency Award, for their contributions to the Hallyu Wave.